 To living the kind of independent “laptop lifestyle” I didn’t even know was possible.

 To living life on my own terms.
-At last.

 And that feels good.